vertelab/odoo-record-keeping/record-keeping_law_section/README.rst

 |badge1| |badge2|

 This module adds Law Section in Record-keeping.
-It will be mandatory to select a Law Section record when enabling an attachment with secrecy marker
+It will be mandatory to select a Law Section record when checking the secrecy marker in an attachment

 **Table of contents**